OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Introduction

-In recent years, deep learning has quickly grown to revolutionize a number of complex tasks, ranging from language modeling to computer vision ~\citep{lecun2015deeplearning}.
-The key to this success was found in designing a large search space in which many local minima are good enough approximations for a given task ~\citep{choromanska2014loss}.
-But this blessing comes at a cost of having large and complex models, which often conflicts with goals of sparsity and interpretability ~\citep{Lample2020Deep}, making neural nets especially ill-suited for a myriad of physical and computational problems that have compact and interpretable underlying mathematical structures.
+Deep learning has revolutionized a variety of complex tasks, ranging from language modeling to computer vision ~\cite{lecun2015deeplearning}.
+Key to this success is designing a large search space in which many local minima sufficiently approximate given data ~\cite{choromanska2014loss}.
+This requires large, complex models, which often conflicts with the goals of sparsity and interpretability, making neural nets not optimally suited for a myriad of physical and computational problems with compact and interpretable underlying mathematical structures~\cite{Lample2020Deep}.
+Neural networks also might not preserve desired physical properties (e.g., time invariance) and are typically unable to generalize much beyond observed data.

-For instance, simple harmonic motion can be described by a small set of equations that allow for human-level understanding and can easily be generalized beyond the domain of available data.
-A similar scenario can be found in input-output-based programs: a few lines of code can easily express a wide range of mathematical behavior, despite the hidden program simplicity.
-Finding these underlying mathematical structures for equations and programs are the tasks of symbolic regression and program synthesis, respectively.
-But even though neural networks can easily emulate physical motion or simple programs, the resulting model is not interpretable, might not preserve desired physical or computational properties (e.g. time invariance), and is unable to generalize beyond observed data.
-Moreover, neural networks' reliance on large complexity implies that reproducing programs or equations might require the full collection of trained weights to be encoded as an approximation, in opposition to a compact form solution.

-In contrast, Evolutionary Algorithms (EAs) have been successful in symbolic regression and automatic programming \citep{poli2008field}, as they are able to find interpretable and compact models that can explain observed data.
-EAs have recently been employed as a competitive alternative to gradient descent for optimizing neural networks, in what is called Neuroevolution ~\citep{such2017deep, 265960, 10.1145/2330163.2330207}.
-Traditionally, these algorithms operate over populations of candidate solutions using a number of methods inspired by biological evolution, such as mutations and selection of the fittest \citep{poli2008field}.
-More recently, evolutionary strategies that model a probability distribution over parameters, updating this distribution according to their own best samples (i.e.\ selecting the fittest), were found to be advantageous in optimization on high-dimensional spaces, including in those of neural networks' hyperparameters \citep{hansen2016cma, loshchilov2016cmaes}.
-This approach is of particular interest for the purposes of Neuroevolution, as keeping a probability distribution over the weights requires less storage in comparison to keeping a population of networks over which selection occurs.
+In contrast, Evolutionary Algorithms (EAs), in particular genetic programming, can find interpretable, compact models that explain observed data~\cite{ schmidt2009distilling, Udrescu_2020, poli2008field}.
+EAs have been employed as an alternative to gradient descent for optimizing neural networks in what is known as \textit{neuroevolution} ~\cite{265960, 10.1145/2330163.2330207,such2017deep}.
+Recently, evolutionary strategies that model a probability distribution over parameters, updating this distribution according to their own best samples (i.e., selecting the fittest), were found advantageous for optimization on high-dimensional spaces, including neural networks' hyperparameters \cite{hansen2016cma, loshchilov2016cmaes}.